opennetworkinglab/aether-docs/developer/aiabhw.rst

 * Connect the server to the local network
 * Perform a clean install of Ubuntu 18.04 or Ubuntu 20.04 on the server
+* Verify that systemd-networkd is being used to configure networking (e.g., run ``systemctl status systemd-networkd.service``)
 * Set up password-less sudo for the user that will install Aether-in-a-Box

 After the steps above have been completed, install Aether-in-a-Box as follows::